-- Student Loans: You can now withdrawal $10,000 from a 529 plan to pay the principal and interest of a qualified education loan for the plan’s beneficiary or his/her sibling.
-The $10,000 is a lifetime limit per beneficiary and is not adjusted for inflation.
+- Student Loans: You can now withdraw $10,000 from a 529 plan to pay the principal and interest of a qualified education loan for the plan’s beneficiary or his/her sibling.
+The $ 10,000-lifetime limit is per beneficiary and is not adjusted for inflation.

-- Apprenticeship programs that are registered and certified with the Department of Labor now qualify as higher education expenses.
+- Apprenticeship programs registered and certified with the Department of Labor now qualify as higher education expenses.
 529 plan funds can be used for fees, books, supplies, and required equipment.

 If it’s not required, it’s not qualified

 The first rule is that the expense must be necessary for enrollment/attendance.
 Tuitions, books, supplies, and equipment are the most obvious.
 Be careful, though, as the supplies and equipment must be required.

 As crazy as it sounds, computers, up until very recently, were not considered required.
 Not only are computers and tablets now qualified expenses, but so are printers, software, and internet access.